-Hemp is a species of Cannabis which come from the Cannabis Sativa family.
+Hemp is a species of Cannabis which comes from the Cannabis Sativa family.

 Marijuana is referring to a certain way cannabis is processed, dried and used.

-Since Hemp and Marijuana come from the same family, they have a lot of the same features including healing abilities.
+Since Hemp and Marijuana come from the same family, they have a lot of the same features.
 Due to their biological structure, they have several clear differences including general side effects.

 ⚠️Important Note: ALL pet CBD products on Hemp Tail's site are made with the highest quality of HEMP CBD.

 Is Pet CBD Legal?

 Yes, pet CBD is completely legal throughout the entire United States.
 You can learn more by clicking the link at the top of our website called Know Your Pet’s Rights.

 Nope, your furry friend will not get stoned.

 Cannabis grows many chemical elements (up to 75 that we know of), but the two most prominent cannabinoid chemicals from the plant are tetrahydrocannabinol (THC) and cannabidiol (CBD).